TPC KL, West Course (Kuala Lumpur Golf & Country Club)

 A golf course for the true shot-maker with imagination and unrelenting attention to detail, TPC Kuala Lumpur's West Course is designed to give the player sensational views of the hole and the surrounding scenery, countless shot options into the greens, and pristine playing conditions.

-The tougher 7,000-yard West Course which plays across the pleasantly undulating hills features a huge lake on hole 9.
+The tougher 7,000-yard West Course which plays across the pleasantly undulating hills features a vast lake on hole 9.
 Water now comes into play on no fewer than thirteen holes.
 This Kuala Lumpur course continues to be perfect, as it offers excellent challenges to visiting professionals and amateur Kuala Lumpur golfers alike.

 You can also combine this golf course with other courses for your next golf holiday.